Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/nodes/types/input/extendend_material.rst

    Amount of global ambient color the material receives.
 Emit
    The emissivity, which is the amount of light to emit.
-SpecTra
+Specular Transparency
-   Specular Transparency, which is the alpha for the specular color.
+   Is the alpha for the specular color.
 Reflectivity
    The degree to which the material reflects light.
 Alpha
    Transparency of the material by setting all pixels in the alpha channel to the given value.
 Translucency
    Amount of diffuse shading on the back side.

 Properties
 ==========